prometheus/prometheus/docs/querying/functions.md

 always take a `rate()` first, then aggregate.
 Otherwise `rate()` cannot detect counter resets when your target restarts.

+## `raw_counter_delta()`

+`raw_counter_delta(v range-vector)` calculates the difference between the first and last value of each time series element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
+Contrary to `delta`, the calculated delta will not be extrapolated to cover the full time range as specified in the range vector selector.

+`raw_counter_delta()` should only be used with counters.

+## `raw_gauge_delta()`

+`raw_gauge_delta(v range-vector)` calculates the difference between the first and last value of each time series element in a range vector `v`, returning an instant vector with the given deltas and equivalent labels.
+Contrary to `delta`, the calculated delta will not be extrapolated to cover the full time range as specified in the range vector selector.

+`raw_gauge_delta()` should only be used with gauges.

 ## `resets()`

 For each input time series, `resets(v range-vector)` returns the number of